jrlaberge/edu/cloud/google/gc-certified-professional-cloud-architect/README.md

     * Create a Kubernetes Engine cluster with n1-standard-1 type machines.
     * Create a Docker image from the production branch with all dependencies included and tag it with the version number.
     * Create a Kubernetes Deployment with the imagePullPolicy set to “IfNotPresent” in the staging namespace, and then promote it to the production namespace after testing.
+* What is the best practice for separating responsibilities and access for production and development environments?
+    * Separate project for each environment, each team only has access to their project.
+* You need to have a backup/rollback plan in place for your application that is distributed across a large managed instance group.
+What is the preferred method for doing so?
+    * Use the Rolling Update feature to deploy/roll back versions with different managed instance group templates.
+* Your organization wants to do penetration security scanning on the test and development environments deployed to the cloud for a public application.
+The scanning should be performed from an end user perspective as much as possible.
+How should they conduct penetration testing?
+    * Use the on-premises scanners to conduct penetration testing on the cloud environments routing traffic over the public internet.
+* You are migrating your on-premises application to Google Cloud.
+You will use the Cloud VPN service to connect your on-premises systems and Google Cloud until the migration is completed.
+What should you do to make sure that all network resources remain reachable during the migration?
+    * Use an IP range on your Google Cloud VPC that does not overlap with the range you use on-premises
+* You can SSH into an instance from another instance in the same VPC by its internal IP address, but not its external IP address.
+What is one possible reason why this is so?
+    * The firewall rule to allow SSH is restricted to the internal VPC.